iMacSed/zone-design/README.md

 # vite-tdesign
-Based on Vite, use TDesign UI, with some coventional settings.
+Based on Vite, use TDesign UI, with some conventional settings.